 Recently Published: The Correspondence of John Dewey, 1858-2011 (Comprehensive Edition).
 Read more...

 Now available to download: The Dewey Newsletter (1967-1978).
 Read more...

 The Center for Dewey Studies is the home of research, publishing, and archival materials that focus on the life, work, and legacy of the American philosopher and educator John Dewey.
 On this site you will find information pertaining to the Center, its resources, and events related to Dewey studies.

-If you would like to visit at a different time, or you are planning a longer term visit, please make an appointment by email.
+If you would like to visit outside of our regular hours, or you are planning a longer term visit, please make an appointment by email.

 Dewey Center Reading Group